swimmingly/yodrew.github.io/_pages/psychology.md

 This is why doctors gloss over causes.
 They often speak in tautologies, substituting diagonosis for explanation.
 For example,  "Your bowels aren't working because you have Crohn's disease," as if the name is an irreducible primary, with nothing left to investigate.
 It's just life expressing its weak, morbid nature.
 They might deign to look another level of causation down in explaining illness.
 But this goes against their premises.
 They usually skip right to symptomology and treatment, germ theory of disease in hand.

 The germ theory of disease says microscopic invaders cause disease.
 We are victims of infection.
 The organism is helpless.
 The doctor is capable and must fight, overcome, and root out the germs with drugs, treatment, and surgery.
 This is what I meant by exorcism.
-Trouble is, germs don't always result in the disease associated with them, and they aren't always present in it.
+Trouble is, germs don't always result in the disease associated with them, they aren't always present in it, and getting rid of them doesn't always get rid of the disease.
 So much for the germ theory.

 On the other hand, a distinct pattern of vital factors, history, and lifestyle can be detected in those who suffer and a quite different one in those who don't.
 The differences reveal the decisive causes and their ordinary character.
 In response, medicine continually moves the goalposts by inventing new diagnoses.
 Logic does not apply to holy war.
 The people tire of this hairsplitting.
 They just want to be well so they can get on with their lives.
 They quit the doctors, strike out on their own, and hope for the best.
 Medicine is astoundingly harmful[^1], so this often works better.